Dyslecix-Dev/bio-200/README.md

 # BUGS

-1. BUG Sendgrid is not working
+1. BUG Remove sendgrid and send message to a message table
 2. BUG Kanban is not mobile friendly
+3. BUG Tie online status to auth.getUser session

 # Future Features